 New to LEARNZ?
 Go to Using LEARNZ.

 your LEARNZ Field Trip Teacher

-Inquiry Topics: Antarctica, climate change, environment, explorers, freezing, heritage, human impacts, ice, marine communities, marine research, oceans, Offshore, scientific research, sea, sustainability, temperature, water
+Antarctica, climate, climate change, environment, freezing, glaciers, human impacts, ice, ice shelf, modelling, monitoring change, ocean currents, oceans, Offshore, Ross Sea, scientific research, Scott Base, sea, sea ice, sustainability, temperature, water